Last updated: April 2026

 It is also recommended, and rather obvious in todays 21st century society, that promoters make use of social media to promote gigs.

-From Facebook events to regular Twitter updates, ensuring that everyone knows when and where the gig is happening is crucial.
+From Facebook events and Instagram Stories to targeted posts in niche communities on Reddit, ensuring that everyone knows when and where the gig is happening is crucial.

 Set up your own channels as a promotions company, and start creating some quality content.
 Hire a photographer/ videographer to get as much footage as they can at your events, and use this to help build your brand as a promotions company.